 Quickstart: Build the Blink application with Visual Studio

 This quickstart shows how to enable application development on an Azure Sphere device and how to build and debug a high-level application.
-It uses the Blink sample, which is part of the Azure Sphere SDK.
-The Blink sample blinks an LED, so that you can verify that the Azure Sphere device and tools are installed and set up correctly.
+It uses the Blink sample, which is part of the Visual Studio extension for Azure Sphere.
+The Blink sample blinks an LED so you can verify that the Azure Sphere device and tools are installed and set up correctly.

 The steps in this quickstart assume that:

 - Your Azure Sphere device is connected to your PC.

 - You have completed all the steps to install Azure Sphere.